malinir/Project-Getting-and-Cleaning-Data/codebook.md

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 Out of all the 561 variables available, only 66 variables have been selected as required by the project assignment.
 These 66 variables are the mean and standard deviation.
 The angle related and mean frequency related variables have been left out from the raw dataset.
+The variables were renamed to exclude special characters like () and - and an "Avg" to indicate average has been prefixed.

 Variables for this project
 --------------------------